dpsmith005/SCOMAlerts/SCOMalertsFiles/README.txt

 README.txt - this file

-SCOMalerts.cs - code used to create the executable SCOMalerts.exe
+Program.cs - code used to create the executable SCOMalerts.exe

 SCOMalerts.exe - application that will generate an event in SCOM
 	If you run the code without any parameters the following message will be displayed